Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh doesn't see the glass as half-full or half-empty... he simply kills the asshole who didn't pour him a full beer.
+Jayesh can put out a fire....with gasoline.

-Updated on: [13/5/2025]
+Updated on: [14/5/2025]
 <!-- #jokeEnd -->